leela-zero/leela-zero/README.md

 # License

-The code is released under the GPLv3 or later, except for ThreadPool.h, which has a specific license mentioned in that file.
+The code is released under the GPLv3 or later, except for ThreadPool.h, which has a specific license (zlib License - compatible with GPLv3) mentioned in that file.